facebook/wdt/BUILD.md

 This should build in a variety of environments (if it doesn't please open an issue or even better, contribute a patch)

-See also README.md Dependencies section
+See also [README.md](README.md#dependencies) Dependencies section (Inside facebook see https://our.intern.facebook.com/intern/wiki/WDT/OpenSource)

-(Inside facebook see https://our.intern.facebook.com/intern/wiki/WDT/OpenSource)
+Checkout the .travis.yml and travis_linux.sh and travis_osx.sh

-Checkout the .travis.yml for build bootstrap without root/sudo requirement
+for build bootstrap without root/sudo requirement

 # Notes:
  On Ubuntu 14.04 - to get g++ 4.9